Discover Jotunheimen – Green RouteShare:

-Our Jotunheimen Green Route itinerary is suitable for hikers of average fitness, with basic hiking and outdoor skills.
-The tour takes you to some of the most historical accommodations in the Jotunheimen area, and to viewpoints and hikes that have inspired mountaineers and artists for centuries.
+Our Jotunheimen Green Route Itinerary is a 6-day trek designed for hikers of average fitness, with some basic hiking and outdoor skills.
+This route takes you straight into the heart of Jotunheimen, across the beautiful Bygdin Lake to high peaks and through adventurous valleys.
+You will stay in some of the most historic accommodations in the Jotunheimen area, and hike to viewpoints and trails that have inspired mountaineers and artists for centuries.
+Minimum total route is 40 km and maximum can vary from 45 km to 50 km.

-On this self-guided tour we also support you with luggage transportation and with transportation to and from Oslo or Bergen.
+We also support you with luggage transportation during the trip and with transportation to and from Oslo or Bergen

 For a longer and more challenging route, we also have the red route.